Priya-deshwal/Emotion-detect/README.md

 * [Data augmentation](https://github.com/Av-hash/EmoRec/blob/master/DataAugmentation.ipynb)

 ## CNN model
-We will be making a Sequential [model](https://github.com/Av-hash/EmoRec/blob/master/CNNmodel.ipynb) comprising of using two convolutional layers (conv2D), two MaxPooling2D layers , a Flatten layer followed by a output Dense layer with softmax activation , with adam optimizer and categorical crossentropy loss.
+Will be making a Sequential [model](https://github.com/Av-hash/EmoRec/blob/master/CNNmodel.ipynb) comprising of using two convolutional layers (conv2D), two MaxPooling2D layers , a Flatten layer followed by a output Dense layer with softmax activation , with adam optimizer and categorical crossentropy loss.

 ## Evaluation
-We have evaluated our model on three different cropping methods:
+Evaluated the model on three different cropping methods:

 * Cropping with background
 * Cropping without background
 * Cropping without forehead

-Also we varied the neuron number of hidden dense layer as 0, 256, 512, 1024.
+Also varied the neuron number of hidden dense layer as 0, 256, 512, 1024.
-And we performed a ten fold [cross validation](https://github.com/Av-hash/EmoRec/blob/master/CrossValidation.ipynb) on our model keeping the cropping method fixed (without background) but varying the neuron number.
+And performed a ten fold [cross validation](https://github.com/Av-hash/EmoRec/blob/master/CrossValidation.ipynb) on the model keeping the cropping method fixed (without background) but varying the neuron number.

 ## Code
 The link to the whole assembled code is [here](https://github.com/Av-hash/EmoRec/blob/master/Facial_Expression_Recognition.ipynb).